manoharbhattarai/message-service/README.md

-this service is responsible sending bulk message instantly or we can schedule the message for future.
+this service is responsible sending bulk messageEntity instantly or we can schedule the messageEntity for future.